nathanrhead/about-me/README.md

 A page about the author that starts with prompts for the visitor to complete, introducing some of the basic elements of JavaScript.

+## Features

+* A math game where I read your mind.
+* A guessing game where you read my mind.

 ### Author: Nathan Cox/seattle-201d68

 ### Links and Resources